eclipsesource/tabris-js-cli/README.md

 ### `tabris serve [options] [path]`

 Starts a server the [Tabris.js developer app](https://tabrisjs.com/documentation/2.0/developer-app) can be pointed to.
+If a build script is present in package.json, it is executed beforehand.

 #### path